 - Spanish Town is a beautiful bay and a great spot to moore for the night, but it can get busy.
 The restaurant there has some of the best food and drinks!

-- Jost Van Dyke is a very popular location and will have a fun atmosphere with a lot of people and bars and restaurants.
+- Jost Van Dyke is a very popular location and will have a fun atmosphere with bars and restaurants.
 A lot of people use this as a meet up spot.
 You will find the popular Soggy Dollar Bar and Hendo’s Hideout here.

-- Sandy Cay & Sandy Spit are very chill-not much to do here but hang out on the sand and relax, but is a favorite among the regulars.
+- Sandy Cay & Sandy Spit are very chill-not much to do here but hang out on the sand and relax.
+It’s a favorite among the regulars.
 I suspect most people stop here after they’ve had a few wild nights on Jost Van Dyke-ha!

 - Beef Island/Buck Island area which is a part of Tortola offers a lot of shopping and more of a “town” feel.
-The Full Moon party will be at this site, which our family did not participate in but almost everyone else does.
+The Full Moon party will be at this site.
 Things can get a bit wild and busy and that was not the type of trip we were looking for.

 You will need to be pretty strategic with your packing on a trip like this.
-Plan to only bring soft sided suitcases because you won’t be able to store large hard cases because there simply isn’t space.
+Plan to bring soft sided suitcases becausethey are easier to store due to a lack of space.
 Here is a list of other items you will want to have with you on the sailboat.